SEN report 2021-22

 - How will early years setting/school/college staff support my child/young person?

-*All lessons are differentiated according to ability/ pupils individual needs.
-This may include additional teacher/TA support.
-In addition to this and with parent/carer consent pupils may be offered extra interventions and small focus groups.
-These interventions will be reviewed regularly by the class teacher, SENCO and Head teacher.
-Pupil Progress meetings are held with class teachers each term to discuss the progress of pupils and further support and strategies may be planned.
-Occasionally a pupil may need expert support from outside agencies such as Speech and Language therapy, Educational Psychologist, SENDS services, occupational therapy, Young Minds and special school outreach.
+This will be achieved through a range and variety of ways : quality first teaching, lessons differentiated according to ability/ pupils individual needs.
+This may also include additional teacher/TA support.
+In addition to this and with parent/carer consent, pupils may be offered extra interventions and small focus groups.
+These interventions will be reviewed regularly by the class teacher, SENCo, support staff and head teacher.
+Pupil Progress meetings are held with class teachers each half term to discuss the progress of pupils and further support and strategies may be planned.
+Within school, additional assessments maybe carried out these include: Salford Sentence Reading, PiRA reading test, HAST2, PuMA maths test and British Picture Vocabulary Scale.
+These assessments can be repeated following an intervention to evaluate if progress has been made.
+Occasionally a pupil may need expert support from outside agencies, such as Speech and Language therapy, Educational Psychologist, SENDS services, occupational therapy, Young Minds, CAMHS and special school outreach.
 A referral will be made with parent/carer consent.
-Programmes of support and suggestions are usually given to school and parents/carers, after assessments have been completed.
+From a referral and further assessments, programmes of support and suggestions are usually given to school and parents/carers to complete.

-*Work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+- How will teaching approaches and the curriculum be matched to my child or young person’s needs?At St John’s we aim to provide an inclusive, creative, child led curriculum that will equip children to be successful in life with high expectations of all staff.
+Work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching assistants may work with the pupil 1:1 or in a small focus group.
 There may be times when appropriate specialist equipment is required for the child.
 When a pupil is identified as having a special need, then they will work with parents/carers/school staff to create their own learning Pupil Passport according to their area of need.
 These will be regularly monitored.
-If a child has been identified as having an extra area of need, an application for an Education, Health and Care plan from the Local Authority may be required (previously known as a Statement of educational needs).
+If a child has been identified as having an extra area of need, they may be issued with an Education, Health and Care plan form the Local Authority (previously known as Statement of Educational Needs)

 - What support will there be for my child’s/young person’s overall wellbeing?

 The school has a very positive and caring ethos for all pupils, where members of staff are regularly available for pupils to discuss any issues or concerns.
 In addition to this, we offer extra pastoral support for those who are encountering emotional difficulties.
 This may be done through regular mentoring, meet and greet, additional lunchtime activities and support, mediation, small group interventions for behaviour and anger management.
-In some cases external advice and agencies may be used.
+In some cases, external advice and agencies may be used.
+Each class has 2 school council members.
+The School Council and Eco Council regularly have questionnaires regarding the school including safety, behaviour, learning and rewards.
+The school has Anti-Bullying Ambassadors in each class.
+This is a successful way in which children have an avenue to say how they feel.

 There is a team of first aiders.